 Sitting to defecate is a comparatively recent phenomenon, appearing sometime around the 5th century B.C.
 Roman public toilets (pictured to the right) presented a place for citizens to sit and socialize while unloading their large intestine's smelly burden.

 Thousands of years later, however, more reserved European and Western societies still favored to squat over chamber pots in private rooms.
 Around the 18th or 19th centuries, this mainstay began to give way to the outhouse, and squatting gradually started to fall out of favor.

 When the modern flush toilet swirled around in the 1890s, defecating from the squat position became almost unthinkable.
 By the 1920s, sit toilets were cemented in bathrooms across the country, and pooping transformed from an impure deed into one of luxury and leisure.
 Given this evolution, it's no wonder that modern toilets are now colloquially called "thrones."

 But while society deems sitting to be far more regal, anatomically speaking, the position presents some cramping challenges for the body, specifically for the large intestine, or colon.
 As Daniel Lametti explains in Slate:

 On average, subjects evacuated their bowels over twice as fast when squatting than when sitting on a standard toilet.
-Moreover, they rated the their bowel movements from the squat position are far more satisfying.
+Moreover, they rated their bowel movements from the squat position as far more satisfying.